Skip to main content

 }

-This example shows a two-step email OTP flow with loading and error states.
+Two-step email OTP flow with loading and error states:

 import { KeybanInput, useKeybanAuth } from "@keyban/sdk-react";